 If you ARE an adventurous mom, HOORAY!!!!
 I am (genuinely) happy for you and wish you the best of luck and success on your camping trips, hiking trails and hooking the bait on your kid’s fishing line.
-But you won’t find me out there, nor will you find me ridiculing you for skipping the awesome new Jurassic World movie and just taking your kids to dig for actual fossils.
+But you won’t find me out there, nor will you find me ridiculing you for skipping the newest kid movie in the the theater.
 (I bet you can guess where I’ll be.
 Hint: Air conditioning and popcorn.)

 I really don’t care what you do with your kids.
 If you’re spending quality time with them, then I think you’re a FANTASTIC mom.